dmcgowan/git-branch-status/README.md

 # git branch-status

-`branch-status` is a git utility to making managing large number of branches either across many remotes easier.
+`branch-status` is a git utility to make managing large number of branches either across many remotes easier.
 Branch status allows comparing all branches against their upstream or any arbitrary branch to show the number of commit differences.
 This aids in discovering branches which are out of sync